 The results derived from the regressions present highly unexpected and interesting results.
 Contrary to the expected outcome, divided government has a positive, and significant, impact on the funded ratio of state-run retirement systems.
 Divided state government is a 0.018 increase to the funded ratio.
 Other unexpected results include no effect on the funded ratio from a Democratic governor or Democratic controlled state senate, and a negative effect on the ratio from a state house controlled by Democrats and the particular number of seats controlled by Democrats in a state house.
 The percentage of seats held by Democrats in a state senate has a positive and statistically significant effect on the funded ratio via a 0.28 increase.

 Following from the results of the fixed-effects regression analysis, the author recommends both political parties undertake evidence-based approaches to retirement system policy to ensure that funding for pension obligations is at acceptable levels.
 Attention should always be paid to retirement system policy no matter what party is in control, but it is of vital importance when the state is operating under divided government.
 It is also recommended that states should study and learn from the states that have achieved better pension policy outcomes under divided government to learn best practices and solutions to combat the underfunding problems and keep up with all current and future obligations.

 Gray, Jared, "State Retirement Systems: Examining the Impact of Partisan Political Control of State Government Institutions on the Funded Ratio" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 270.